 We are actively involved with the affairs of the International Federation of Air Line Pilots’ Associations (IFALPA) and the International Federation of Air Traffic Controllers’ Associations (IFATCA).
 We have developed and maintain relationships with other Member Associations in various regions in the world, which allows us to collaborate on a range of international issues and provide our members support while they are overseas.

-We oversee four important functions on behalf of our members:
+We oversee five important functions on behalf of our members:

 - Safety and Security

 The cornerstone of NZALPA’s principles is the safety and security of our members.
 This remains the main focus throughout all our departments.
 Since we began representing our members over sixty years ago, we have strived to excel in safety-related changes from within the New Zealand aviation scene by maintaining an active involvement in many technical areas.
 NZALPA has been instrumental in promoting changes that have made air travel one of the safest modes of transportation available in New Zealand.
 Our staff and representatives high level of expertise, gives the Association the ability and tools to provide authoritative opinion on a range of important issues affecting our members and the New Zealand travelling public.